eusouwilson/Info-COVID19-BR/README.md

 # License 📝

-This project is licensed under the <a href="https://opensource.org/licenses/MIT">MIT License</a> - see the LICENSE file for details.
+This project is licensed under the <a href="https://opensource.org/licenses/MIT">MIT License</a> - see the <a href="https://github.com/eusouwilson/Info-COVID19-BR/blob/master/LICENSE">LICENSE</a> file for details.